 REGINA CALCATERRA, ESQ.

-Regina’s memoir Etched in Sand appeared on the New York Times Best Sellers lists for 16 weeks during 2013-14 rising to #2 on the New York Times and Wall Street Journal’s Non-Fiction E-Books Best Sellers list and #6 on the New York Times Non-Fiction Combined Print & E-Books list.
-It also was been selected for One College/One Book Read and integrated into college and high school curriculums.
+Regina is the co-author of Girl Unbroken, A Sister’s Harrowing Story of Survival from the Streets of Long Island to the Farms of Idaho, which she co-wrote with her sister Rosie Maloney and is the author of her New York Times Best Selling memoir Etched in Sand, A True Story of Five Siblings Who Survived an Unspeakable Childhood on Long Island.
+Etched in Sand appeared on the New York Times Best Sellers lists for 18 weeks rising to #2 on the New York Times and Wall Street Journal’s Non-Fiction E-Books Best Sellers list and #6 on the New York Times Non-Fiction Combined Print & E-Books list.
+It also was been selected for One College/One Book Read and Community Reads at several US colleges and communities and has been integrated into college and high school curriculums nationwide.

-For the past twenty-six years Regina has spent her policy, managerial and legal career in both the private and public sector.
-She is presently an attorney working for the State of New York.
+For the past twenty-eight years Regina has spent her policy, managerial and legal career in both the private and public sector.
+She is now practicing law as a partner in the New York office of Wolf, Haldenstein, Adler, Freeman & Herz, LLP where her practice areas include securities litigation, federal civil rights, and government and corporate monitoring and investigations.

-Regina recently served as Executive Director of two New York State commissions.
+Regina recently served as Deputy General Counsel to the New York State Insurance Fund and Executive Director of two of New York State Governor Cuomo’s commissions.
 The first commission was charged with investigating the states utility company’s preparation and response to recent significant weather events.
 Under her guidance, this commission put forth two reports that included recommendations for statutory and regulatory changes related to the utility industry of which over 90% were adopted.
 The second commission was charged with investigating public corruption and resulted in the adoption of state laws that strengthened enforcement mechanisms against public corruption.

-Prior to her state appointments, Regina served as Chief Deputy to the Suffolk County Executive where she managed a county of over 1.6 million residents, a $2.7 billion annual budget and a 9500 employee workforce.
+Prior to her state appointments, Regina left her position of eight years as a securities law firm partner, to go back to the public sector when she was appointed Chief Deputy to the Suffolk County Executive.
+In this capacity, she managed a county of over 1.6 million residents, a $2.7 billion annual budget and a 9,500 employee workforce.
 During her tenure she managed the county’s fiscal crisis and oversaw the county’s day-to-day operations and its immediate response and recovery to Superstorm Sandy.

-She is a graduate of SUNY New Paltz and Seton Hall University School of Law and is admitted to practice law in the State of New York, Commonwealth of Pennsylvania and the Eastern and Southern US District Courts.
+She is a graduate of SUNY New Paltz and Seton Hall University School of Law and is admitted to practice law in the State of New York, Commonwealth of Pennsylvania and the Eastern, Southern and Northern US District Courts of New York.